-Figure 1 shows the estimates of the RCI by treatment status at baseline prior to the start of the SCTP and at endline, after the SCTP had been running for approximately two years.
+Figure 1 (page 3) shows the estimates of the RCI by treatment status at baseline prior to the start of the SCTP and at endline, after the SCTP had been running for approximately two years.

 Among the full sample (Panel A), at baseline both groups of households have a RCI of 41.
-However, by endline the RCI among treatment households has increased to 58, while that for control households has only increased to 43, an impact of approximately 37 percent from the baseline RCI value.
-Panel B shows results for households who were in the bottom half of the consumption distribution at baseline-the poorest households.
-The impacts on resilience are even larger among this group, representing an increase of 52 percent from the baseline value of the RCI.
+However, by endline the RCI among treatment households has increased to 58, while that for control households has only increased to 43, an increase of approximately 37 per cent from the baseline RCI value.
+Panel B shows results for households who were in the bottom half of the consumption distribution at baseline - the poorest households.
+The impacts on resilience are even larger among this group, representing an increase of 52 per cent from the baseline value of the RCI.